equalframework/equal-doc/docs/usage/debugging.md

+## console
-To help you with human-readable data, eQual comes with its own console (which simply reads the **qn_error.log** file in /log)
+To help you with human-readable data, eQual comes with its own  UI debug console (which simply reads the `qn_error.log` located  in the `/log` directory)

 > Note: qn_error.log gets loads of information for each occuring event, so don't forget to delete that file from time to time if you don't want to end up with a few unused Mo of old logs.
 Especially if you're running a lot of tests